ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

 Follow the [forwarding Kubernetes API audit logs steps](/docs/openshift?topic=openshift-health#openshift_logdna_audit) to configure the system to collect and forward events from your Kubernetes API server to {{site.data.keyword.la_full}}.

 ### Step 6.
-Verify that the LogDNA agent is deployed successfully
+Verify that the logging agent is deployed successfully
 {: #config_agent_os_cluster_step6}

-To verify that the LogDNA agent is deployed successfully, run the following command:
+To verify that the logging agent is deployed successfully, run the following command:

-1. Target the project where the LogDNA agent is deployed.
+1. Target the project where the logging agent is deployed.

     ```
     oc project ibm-observe